chiaraciscato/2026_ciscato_oae_seasonality/README.md

-## Impacts of Simulated Coastal Ocean Alkalinity Enhancement on the Seasonal Carbon Cycle in European Waters under a Low- and a High-Emission Scenario
+## Impacts of simulated coastal ocean alkalinity enhancement on the seasonal carbon cycle in European waters under a low- and a high-Emission Scenario

 This repository accompanies this paper : Ciscato, C., Mehendale, N., Kemena, T., Avrutin, S., Keller, D. P. 2026 (Earth System Dynamics)